My name is 'Rahul Gandhi' and I'm fed up with it: Indore-based trader

-Indore (Madhya Pradesh) [India], July 30 (ANI): A 23-year-old Indore-based man is facing problems in life and the reason lies in his name 'Rahul Gandhi'.
+Indore (Madhya Pradesh): A 23-year-old Indore-based man is facing problems in life and the reason lies in his name 'Rahul Gandhi'.
 Yes, you heard it right.

 Rahul, who is a textile trader in Indore, explained to ANI how challenges are coming his way in day-to-day life as people call him a "fake person" because of his name.